Have questions? We're here.

 Start Planning My Trip

-On this 13-day Mediterranean Wonders: Sicily, Greece, Sardinia, and Beyond Cruise from Spain to Greece aboard National Geographic Orion, traverse the Mediterranean Sea to explore ancient ruins, medieval towns, and culinary delights from Spain and Sardinia to Corsica and Greece.
-Walk among prehistoric standing stones on Menorca, savor Sicilian wine at an 18th-century castle, swim in the azure waters of Kefalonia, and visit Delphi, a UNESCO World Heritage site and the heart of the ancient Greek world.
-Aboard the nimble National Geographic Orion, and navigate places other ships cannot, like the famed Corinth Canal, while exploring into the empires that shaped modern history.
+On this 13-day Mediterranean Wonders Cruise from Spain to Greece aboard National Geographic Orion, traverse the Mediterranean Sea to explore ancient ruins, medieval towns, and culinary delights from Spain, Sardinia, and Greece.
+Walk among prehistoric standing stones on Menorca, savor Sicilian wine at an 18th-century castle, swim in the azure waters of Kefalonia, and visit Delphi, a UNESCO World Heritage site.
+Aboard the nimble Orion, navigate places other ships cannot, like the Corinth Canal, while discovering the civilizations that shaped the Mediterranean.

 Stroll along Barcelona's famed beachesGet to know vibrant BarcelonaThe clifftop town of Bonifacio, CorsicaSardinian sausagesThe sunny coast of SardiniaRelax in beautiful SicilyCape Drastis at Corfu island in GreeceAthens AcropolisRuins Athina Pronaia temple in Ancient Delphi